A01745419/Career_Projects/README.md

 # Career_Projects
 # José Luis Madrigal Sánchez
-# Tec de Monterrey CEM A01745419
+# Computer Technologies Engineering / Tec de Monterrey CEM
-# Computer Technologies Engineering
+Here you can see my projects in many programming languages, but I will only show some pdf with parts of the code and screenshots of running it, and this is because these are academic works that can't be copied.
+If you would like to try these projects, please let me know and maybe I can give you the files.

 High School

-I included some of my first projects of programming.
+I included the code of some of my first projects of programming.
 1. Python / soccer concept video game on PyGame.
 2. Python / analysis of Twitter information with developer account.
 3. Arduino / prototype of a strongbox with components.